shiroyasha/blog-source/source/posts/2016-12-18-sleek-and-pretty-tmux.html.md

 A good craftsman is known by his tools.
 He never uses the biggest hammer in his shed to fix a little bump, neither does he use a duct tape to join together the most fragile parts of his craft.
-For a good craftsman both the hammer and a duct tape are vital elements of his toolbox.
+For a good craftsman both a hammer and a duct tape are vital elements of his toolbox.
 He has a good eye, and the intuition to choose the most appropriate tool for every situation he faces.